 Sometimes you’ll find that you won’t have a minute to spare to cook.
 If that’s your case, maybe you can ask a friend or family to cook for you.
 I’ve heard amazing stories of collaboration surrounding NICU parents.
 Don’t be shy to ask for help!

-I love this article of Antonia Farzan, in which she describes how her finances improved when cooking at home.
+I love this article by Antonia Farzan, in which she describes how her finances improved when cooking at home.

 As a plus, you’ll also have more control over what you eat.